cmb-chula/fetoPAD/README.md

 Each percentile prediction is made based on input gestation age (GA), fetal heart rate (FHR), and the measurement for the parameter of interest.

-Warning will be raised if the input values are too low or too high (beyond the 2 SD range) of observations in our database.

 Currently supported parameters:
 1. AT
 2. AT/ET